SamErde/samerde.github.io/aboutme.md

 subtitle: The man behind the gist
 ---

 👋🏼 Hi!
 My name is Sam Erde.
 Thanks for joining me here and on Twitter.
 I'm just this guy that has been blessed with opportunities to work with some amazing people on some really cool technology.
+I work at [Sentinel Technologies, Inc](https://www.sentinel.com/) on a team that is focused on Microsoft identity, security, management, and collaboration solutions.

-I like Visio diagrams and lists.
-Here is a list of some things I enjoy working with:
+I like Visio diagrams and lists, so here is a list of some things I enjoy working with:

 - Active Directory
 - Defender XDR (Cloud Apps, Endpoint, Identity, Office 365)